nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ## **1. Introduction**

 ### 1.1 What is sprINT
+Are you a student who wants to avoid the hassle of managing internship applications?
+Look no further than sprINT, the ideal tool for streamlining this daunting process!

-Welcome to **sprINT's User Guide**. sprINT is a **desktop application** for managing internship applications, optimized for use by typing while offering a beautiful user interface.
+sprINT is a **desktop application** that can help YOU track your internship applications.

-If you are comfortable typing, sprINT can help maximise your speed and efficiency in documenting internship applications, making it a great asset in your internship application journey.
+Optimized for use by typing while offering a beautiful user interface, it will be a great asset in your internship application journey.

+### 1.2 Purpose of this document
+This document serves as a User Guide for anyone who wants to use sprINT!
+If you are a new user, read through the section on **[Quick start](#2-quick-start)** to learn how to set up the app quickly and the section on **[Basics](#3-basics)** to pick up a few simple commands.
+If you have already used sprINT before, use the table of contents to skip to the specific feature or command in **[Features](#4-features)** you want to know more about!

 --------------------------------------------------------------------------------------------------------------------